zabertech/zaber-examples/src/async/README.md

 ## Hardware Requirements

-This example assumes you have either a controller with two linear axes, or two linear devices connected together and on the same daisy chain.
+This example assumes you have either a controller with two linear peripherals, or two linear devices connected together on the same daisy chain.
 You can edit the constants in the example source code to set the connection information, device address(es) and grid dimensions to work with your particular devices (the default values may not address your devices or may produce out-of-range motion).

 ## Dependencies / Software Requirements / Prerequisites